-Goal 7: During each year of its charter contract term, the Charter School shall implement all legal requirements included in federal and state law, rules, and regulations and in its Charter.
+Goal 7: During each year of its Charter term, the Charter School shall implement all legal requirements included in federal and state law, rules, and regulations and in its Charter.

-Goal 8: The Charter School shall not do anything which results in GaDOE or the authorizing district(s) placing the Charter School on probation more than two times in a single school year (July 1 to June 30).
+Goal 8: The Charter School shall not do anything which results in GaDOE or the authorizing local school system(s) placing the Charter School on probation more than two times in a single school year (July 1 to June 30).

-Goal 9: The Charter School shall not do anything which results in GaDOE or the authorizing district(s) placing it on probation more than three times during its charter contract term.
+Goal 9: The Charter School shall not do anything which results in GaDOE or the authorizing local school system(s) placing it on probation more than three times during its Charter term.